Welcome

 Harmonized Arsenal

 Effect: Bladed small weapons now double as throwing knives/hatchets.
 Throwing knife attacks made with these weapons receive +1 to their aim.
-Cannot be used on a Lineage Weapon.
+Aim bonus does not stack with Lineage Weapon.

 LW: Skewer